mrcarlberg/LightObject/README.md

 </model>
 ```

-Nore: This tutorial can be done with the Xcode IDE from Apple without writing any code using the Iterface Builder and Core Data Model Editor inside Xcode.
+Note: This tutorial can be done with the Xcode IDE from Apple without writing any code using the Iterface Builder and Core Data Model Editor inside Xcode.

 ### Add an extra column with phone number